Zipcar/vault-playground/README.md

 ### init

 **Environment**
+  - `VP_NETWORK_NAME` (vp) This is the name of the Docker network that will be created.
+This string will also prefix all container names.
+Essentially this is a namespace for Vault Playground.
   - `VP_AUTO_INIT` (true) If true, after launching Vault the script will also run init, cache the resulting keys, and automatically unseal Vault
   - `VP_VAULT_CLUSTER_SIZE` (2) The script will launch this many Vault nodes clustered in HA mode.
   - `VP_CONSUL_CLUSTER_SIZE` (3) How many Consul servers do you need?